 Complex Carbs Made Simple

 Let's talk about carbs, aka everyone's favorite macronutrient.
-We'll be learning specifically about complex and simple carbs, but let me explain carbohydrates first.
+We'll be learning specifically about complex and simple carbs, but let's explain carbohydrates first.
 For those who don't know carbs are a macronutrient that your body uses as its primary source of energy.
 They are a crucial part of a healthy diet.

 What are simple carbohydrates?

 As the name implies, they are simple structures, not complex.
-Simple carbs are made from only a few different of the building blocks of carbs (monomers).
+Simple carbs are made from only a few different of building blocks of carbs (monomers).
 The small molecules consist of a single or of two monosaccharides linked together.
 When they are linked together they are called disaccharides.
-That's a lot of big words, I know, but they're important!
+That's a lot of big words, but they're important!

 We all know or have heard of glucose.
 Well glucose is a monosaccharide!
 So are fructose and galactose.
 Lactose, sucrose, and maltose are disaccharides.
 So simple carbs are essentially made up of these basic sugars!